shivannis/xandr-docs-public/xandr-docs/articles/monetize/viewability-faq.md

 ---
 title: Microsoft Monetize - Viewability FAQ
-description: The article addresses questions related to Xandr viewability data, providing information on where to find it and highlighting key metrics. ms.date: 10/28/2023
+description: Unlock Xandr Viewability insights and discover essential metrics to boost digital visibility.
+Learn where to find crucial info and optimize strategies. ms.date: 10/28/2023
 ---

 # Microsoft Monetize - Viewability FAQ

-## Viewability Data
+## Viewability data

 The following questions address where to find Xandr viewability data and the key metrics associated with it.